 Form equals function.
 The American cradle scythe in the video above has got to be one of the most sophisticated and specialized grain harvesting scythes ever invented.
-The complex curvature and single grip, enables the mower to mow at a high stubble height (above the weeds), and slice through, and swoop up the falling grains, and then flip and deposit the grain stalks in a neat bundle ready for threshing, and return for the next stroke, all in one perpetual fluid motion!
+The complex curvature and single grip, enables the mower to balance the big scythe, while mowing at a high stubble heigh, (above the weeds, and slice through, and swoop up the falling stalks of grain, and then the compound curves and long grip give you the leverage to flip and deposit the grain stalks in a neat bundle ready for threshing, and return for the next stroke.
+All in one fluid motion!
 This was a very specialized and sophisticated scythe.
 I encourage scythe enthusiast, interested in working with hand harvesting grains, to seek out any of the functional cradle scythes that are still out there, and restore and preserve them, and if possible, gently put them back to work.
-You can often find them for sale on Craigslist and eBay, though because of their size and fragility, you have to live within driving distance and pick them up yourself.
+You can often find them for sale on Craigslist and eBay, though because of their size and fragility, you have to live within driving distance and pick them up.

 In Europe there are mainly two types of grain cradles: rake and bow cradles.
 Rakes have fingers that catch and rake aside the cut grain stalks, usually away from the standing grain.
 Bow cradles are used to catch the falling grain stalks and are usually used to press them up against the base of the standing grain.
 The standing grain is used as a stop, to align and compress the cut stalks together to make gathering into sheaves easier.
 So with bow cradles your scythe strokes are towards the standing uncut stems, not away from them, as in cutting grass.
-I have compiled a playlist on YouTube, of many different types of rake and bow cradles in action, for ideas on how to harvest your own grains.
-Below is a video that shows what I consider to be a more sophisticated type of bow cradle.
+I compiled a playlist on YouTube, of many different types of rake and bow cradles in action, for ideas on how to harvest your own grains.
+Here is a link to a video that briefly shows what I consider to be a more sophisticated type of bow cradle, also pictured at left.
+The video also shows one of many different styles of European rake cradles.

 A DIY Homemade Grain Cradle for the European Scythe